Megakrutish/Discord-JS-Calculator-bot/README.md

 # Discord-JS-Calculator-bot
+# THE CODE ISNT MINE
-Made working this code: https://github.com/DJj123dj/calculator-bot/ To run this you need to install node.js and these libraries: discord.js, mathjs
+I just made this code compatible with the newest discord.js version: https://github.com/DJj123dj/calculator-bot/ To run this you need to install node.js and these libraries: discord.js, mathjs